 What treatments are being tested in clinical trials?

+The European Medicines Agency is in contact with developers of around 132 potential COVID-19 treatments (figure correct as of 15 June 2020).
 The EMA lists several potential COVID-19 treatments currently undergoing clinical trials.
 These include:

 - remdesivir (an investigational medicine)